Stocks rise as earnings kick off; euro firm

 “At the end of the day it seems clear that policymakers are very interested in keeping the asset market rally going and will do what is needed.”

-Although some top officials of the U.S. Federal Reserve have suggested a third large-scale bond purchase program is unlikely unless the country’s economic recovery takes a serious turn for the worse, hopes remain high for more U.S. and European monetary stimulus.
+Although some top officials of the U.S. Federal Reserve have suggested a third large-scale bond purchase program is unlikely unless the country’s economic recovery takes a nasty turn for the worse, hopes remain high of more U.S. and European monetary stimulus.
 Such measures could propel equities, commodities and growth-oriented assets higher after a robust first quarter.

 In equity markets, Wall Street stocks bounced back after five days of sharp losses, helped by an encouraging start to the corporate earnings season.